Dechrissen/website/blog/twenty-seven-maxims.md

 I encourage readers of this article to do the same; compile a list of generally applicable life tips that you've acquired throughout your years.
 Share it with me, and with others.

-And, speaking of sharing, I'm including a PDF version of my list [here].
+And, speaking of sharing, I've created a PDF version of my list [here](https://derekandersen.net/documents/Dereks_27_Maxims.pdf).
 You know what would be cool?
-If you *printed out* the list, and gave it to someone you love -- in person!
+If you *printed out* the list, and gave it to someone you know -- in person!
 Remember the notion of 'in-person'?
 Good times.

 Share the love.
 Thanks for reading, and I wish you the best in 2023.